pyenchant/pyenchant/tools/pyenchant-bdist-osx-sources/README.txt

    brew reinstall glib gettext pcre --universal --build-bottle

-In strict complince with the LGPL, I will provide copies of the source for these dependencies on request.
+In strict compliance with the LGPL, I will provide copies of the source for these dependencies on request.
 But I'm pretty sure everyone these days knows how to find them on the internet...